Little Mix kick off UK edition of One World: Together At Home

 The show began with George The Poet performing a spoken word piece, who was followed by an emotional rendition of Touch by the Little Mix ladies.

-Before their socially-distanced performance recorded at their separate homes began, Perrie Edwards said: ‘This is a weird weird time we are in.
+Before their socially-distanced performance recorded at their separate homes began, Perrie Edwards said: ‘We really hope you’re staying positive during this weird, weird time that we’re in.

-‘And I think we can agree that the love we all feel for the NHS staff at this time, and key workers – you all deserve such a huge thank you and we all appreciate you so so much.
+‘And I think we can agree that the love we all feel for the NHS staff at this time, and key workers – you all deserve such a huge thank you.
+We all appreciate you so so much.

 Thankful: Before their socially-distanced performance recorded at their separate homes began, Perrie Edwards gave a heartfelt introduction where she thanked frontline workers